it-sec-std/grok-4all/README.md

 # grok-4all
-Aggregation all open information about grok parser's existing implementations, patterns and current state of this project to help its futher development
+Aggregation all open information about grok parser's existing implementations, patterns and current state of this unstructed data parsing project to help its futher development

 [Known Grok implementations](./imps.md)